gnosis-xian/jenkins-pipeline-generator/restclient/rest-client-best-practice.md

 # Rest Client

+## Quick Start.

-Rest client file suffixed with .http.
+Rest client file suffixed with .http or .rest.

 Use rest client plugin in VSCode to open it.